Menu Close

 It is matter and not idea that is reality.
 On the basis of the base superstructure model, Marx has shown that economic structure is the basic structure, idea, ideology, religion is a part of superstructure.
 Superstructure is never independent of base.

-The class which control the economic structure, also controls the superstructure.
+The class which controls the economic structure, also controls the superstructure.
 The real interest is the interest of the class.
 Ideology, religion, develop false consciousness.
 Working classes should understand their class interest, they should go for the objective understanding of their objective conditions.
 Once they will understand conditions of their condition, they will develop true consciousness.

 The class in itself will change into the class for itself.
-Once the true consciousness comes, it will not be possible to exploit them any more.
+Once the true consciousness comes, it will not be possible to exploit them anymore.

 Marx has been criticized as reductionist – He has reduced the complex phenomenon of history to the single cause i.e. Economic cause.
 Hence his theory is called as ‘economic determinism’.